WordPress/Learn/.github/ISSUE_TEMPLATE/04-meeting-agenda.md

 **[Validated feedback awaiting fix](https://github.com/orgs/WordPress/projects/78/views/4)**

-- Faculty Editors, see [Validating and Applying Content Feedback](https://make.wordpress.org/training/handbook/training-team-how-to-guides/how-we-use-github/validating-and-applying-content-feedback/) for step-by-step guidance on applying feedback that has been validated.
+- Contributors, see [Validating and Applying Content Feedback](https://make.wordpress.org/training/handbook/training-team-how-to-guides/how-we-use-github/validating-and-applying-content-feedback/) for step-by-step guidance on applying feedback that has been validated.
 - We have # issues awaiting a fix

 ## 3. Contribution Acknowledgement